eugeneilin/github-finder/README.md

 ## [Github Finder](http://githubfinder.eugeneilin.dev)

 Active on Github?
-Type in your name in the search bar!
+Type in your username in the search bar!

-This dynamic web app, built with the latest React, features well-built and arranged components, with integrated props and state.
-But the highlight of this project is React Hooks and Context API.
+This dynamic web app, built with the latest React, features well-built and arranged components, with props and state.
+The highlight of this project is React Hooks and Context API.
 Deployed with Netlify.